jhackshaw/tspvis/src/content/heurisitc-construction/arbitraryInsertion.md

 # Arbitrary Insertion

 This is a heuristic construction algorithm.
-It chooses a random next point to add to the path, and then figures out where the best place to put it will be.
+It select a random point, and then figures out where the best place to put it will be.

   1. From the starting point
   2. First, go to the closest point